 Aetna Critical Flicker Fusion Exclusions and Non-Covered Indications

-2. Diagnosis of low-grade (minimal) hepatic encephalopathy
+2. Diagnosis of minimal hepatic encephalopathy

 3. Diagnosis of visual acuity